Best email finder tools for sales and outreach in 2026

 Pricing & plans

-UpLead offers tiered plans; contact sales for current pricing if your volume is high or you need custom fields.
-Align filters and verification to your monthly send goals so you don’t under-credit peak campaigns.
+UpLead offers tiered plans.
+Contact sales for current pricing if your volume is high or you need custom fields.
+So align filters and verification to your monthly send goals.
+As a result, you will not under-credit peak campaigns.

 Reviews & testing notes

-Capterra shows 4.6/5 with praise for targeting and verification.
-In tests, UpLead performed well on strict ICP filters and enrichment.
+Capterra shows 4.6/5, with praise for targeting and verification.
+In tests, UpLead did well on strict ICP filters and enrichment.

-Reviewers mention mixed experiences on niche segments—pilot your exact industry before rollout.
+Reviewers mention mixed results on niche segments.
+So pilot your exact industry before rollout.

 7. GetProspect

-GetProspect provides LinkedIn-friendly prospecting with a Chrome extension, list management, and export tools.
-It’s positioned as a budget option for building targeted lists without heavy spend.
+GetProspect offers LinkedIn-friendly prospecting.
+In addition, it has a Chrome extension, list management, and export tools.
+So it is a budget option for building targeted lists without heavy spend.

 Plans include verification credits in many tiers on marketplace listings.
-For teams that split sourcing and outreach across tools, the extension-to-CSV flow is straightforward.
+For teams that split sourcing and outreach across tools, the extension-to-CSV flow is simple.
+As a result, list building stays fast.

 Check current limits on daily lookups and exports.